robertZaufall/mindmanager_ai/readme.md

 ## LLM systems
 ### Azure OpenAI / OpenAI
 The solution ist best tested with `Azure OpenAI`.
-Results are perfect for every use case.
-Execution time can be somewhat lengthy.
+Results are perfect but slow for every use case.
+Execution time is far better with `OpenAI / GPT-4o`.
-### Google Gemini Pro / Vertex AI
+### Google Gemini / Vertex AI
-`Gemini Pro 1.5` results are ok.
+`Gemini Pro` results are good. `Gemini Flash` does (most of the time) only generate up to 3 levels at max, so a refinement does currently not work.
 ### Ollama (hosted locally - no internet access needed)
 Ollama results are dependent on the used model. `LLama3`, `Zephyr` and `Mixtral` are working well.
 ### Anthropic Claude 3